kubernetes/sig-release/release-engineering/README.md

 ### For Newcomers
 At Release Engineering meetings, we like to give newcomers a happy and warm welcome.
 We also give space for newcomers to introduce themselves and their motivations/interests for joining.
 However, if you prefer not to speak during your first meeting we'll respect that.

-As of Autumn 2020 we're developing a Buddy Program to improve our onboarding.
-Here's how it will work:
+We have a Buddy Program to improve our onboarding.
+Here's how it works:

 - Release Managers follow up with newcomers to go over the details of this page and empower them to ask questions about our work and processes.
 - Newcomers can request a Buddy (a Release Manager), who will also be shadowed/supported by up to two Release Manager Associates.